Prodigy-InfoTech/Web-Development-Projects/Counter Application/README.md

-# Counter App
+# Counter Application

-This is a simple counter app built using HTML, CSS, and JavaScript.
+This is a simple counter application built using HTML, CSS, and JavaScript.
 It allows you to increase, decrease, and reset a counter value.

 ## Table of Contents